ronaldharmsen/k8sbasic/e2e/minikube-airgapped-lab.md

 # Lab: Setting Up Kubernetes with In-Cluster Registry for Air-Gapped Practice

-This lab guides you through setting up Minikube on Docker Desktop, running a Docker registry inside your Kubernetes cluster, and configuring Minikube to use it.
+This lab guides you through setting up Microk8s next to Docker Desktop, running a Docker registry inside your Kubernetes cluster, and configuring Microk8s to use it.
 This setup allows practicing air-gapped workflows and later experimenting with Kubernetes in this way.

 ---